madipoetra20/VAE_EM_clustering/README.md

 ## Introduction

-This repo contains the code for the paper "Deep Generative Clustering with VAEs and Expectation-Maximization".
+This repo contains the code for the paper [Deep Generative Clustering with VAEs and Expectation-Maximization](https://arxiv.org/abs/2501.07358).

 ## Acknowledgements